Iranon/Earth_3D_depthMap/README.md

 # Earth_3D_depthMap (Processing)

-### Load an image of the Earth and use its brightness informations to draw a map in a 3D space where depth is driven by brigtheness values.
+### Load an image of Earth and use its brightness informations to draw a map in a 3D space where depth is driven by brigtheness values.

 Move mouse cursor to adjust colors and press 's' to save image.
 Press 'r' to refresh colors (randomly).